maus-me/woopEssentials/README.md

     "InlfuxDBOverwriteLogTicks": true,
     // only systems from logticks with that threshold will be loged to influx "InlfuxDBLogtickThreshold": 20,
+    // intervall in wich the data like logticks, ticktime, generating/active chunks, memory, entities will be collected (value in milliseconds)
+    "DataCollectInterval": 10000,
     // enable some debug output for influx connection (mybeusefull if you have issues setting it up connection/token) "Debug": false
   },